 Each week brings just eight new options, only one of which is vegetarian.

 With so few options there aren’t many labels to differentiate them from another.
-We spotted a hot pepper symbol on the purportedly spicy dish, but nothing else to clue us in to what’s fast, low-carb, gluten-free, and the like.
+We spotted a hot pepper symbol on the purportedly spicy dish and a "veggie" sign for a vegetarian dish, but nothing else to clue us in to what’s fast, low-carb, gluten-free, and the like.
 If you’re following a restricted diet, this isn’t the meal kit service for you.

 All of the recipes include a starch of some sort, and it usually comes in the form of bread and pasta, with three of the dishes using rice or potatoes instead.
 The dishes were generally pretty familiar with very few international flavors, and about a third following the “hunk of protein with a veg and starch on the side” format.
 Think chili glazed chicken breasts with rice and carrots.